grandinetech/grandine/readme.md

 ## HTTP API

-Beacon Node API is fully implemented.
+Beacon Node API is fully implemented in the latest release.
+We are working further on optimising it.
 The API is tested against different services such as [Vouch](https://github.com/attestantio/vouch) that heavily uses Beacon Node API.

+## Builder API

+MEV-Boost and other Builder API compatible services are supported.
+Simply pass relay URL with `--builder-api-url` parameter.

 ## Cross Platform